brunaellen/forum-project-springBoot-API-REST/README.md

 }
 ```

-#### GET /topics/details/1;
+#### GET /topics/details/1

-Endpoints that returns the details of a topic given a topic id:
+Endpoints that returns the details of a topic, given a topic id:

 Usage: